UmangGoyal/GPSharer-master/README.md

 # GPSharer-master

 GPSharer is an app where you can access your friend's location anytime.
-GPSharer works with Firebase database on the backend.
+It basically works with Firebase database on the backend.

+An android App to give you real time detials about your as well as your friend's location like Longitude, Lattitude ,Altitude,Address,etc.
+Just A basic app to explain the working of Geolocations and maps in Android.

  -GPSharer uses google authentication to get user's information.